-The BMW-Toyota joint sports car project continues to develop apace - and the two brands have agreed to create different bodystyles to maximise differentiation.
+Indeed – and the two brands have seemingly agreed to create different bodystyles to maximise differentiation.

 Spyshots of new BMW and Toyota sports car

-The good news is that the BMW sports car, codenamed G29 and potentially wearing the Z5 badge, has been signed off and is out for testing.
+The good news is that the BMW sports car, codenamed G29, has been signed off and is out for testing, with previous shots showing it tearing around the Nürburgring.
 The spyshots also confirm that the Z4 replacement will revert to a folding soft-top, as will the next 4-series convertible.
 That should help save weight, which is naturally a key priority.

-The prototype looks extremely compact – or it’s being driven by a giant engineer.
-There’s minimal front overhang, with the engine likely positioned as far back as possible for optimal weight distribution.
+The prototype looks compact, with minimal front overhang; the engine is likely positioned as far back as possible for optimal weight distribution.

 Given it’s a BMW, expect four- and six-cylinder power: there should be room for the latter in the versatile architecture, especially if Toyota wants to strongly demarcate the GT86 and potential Supra.

 Apart from the aforementioned B48 2.0-litre four-pot, the turbocharged B58 six cylinder engine and eight-sped auto gearbox as seen in the M140i is thought to be earmarked for the top-spec regular Z4 model – a more-powerful-still Z4M variant may follow.

 Every version we’ve seen so far has featured a 7000rpm redline and digital instrument cluster.

 The M division one